Mastering Broken Link Building: Finding, Fixing & Earning Powerful Backlinks

 Hi [Name],

-I’ve been following your work at [Site Name] for a while: your piece on [Specific Article] was something I actually shared in our team’s Slack channel last month.
+I’ve been following your work at [Site Name] for a while: your piece on [Specific Recent Article] was something I actually shared in our team’s Slack channel last month.
 Really solid thinking.

 I was reviewing your resources page at [URL] and noticed that the link to [Broken Anchor Text] leads to a 404.
 The original page [Original URL] seems to have gone offline sometime in the last year.